 Guiduccis excel in education and science, and they are protective of their friends and family members.

 Here is the letter Joe and Andorra sent us after the wedding:

 Joe and I would like to send you our deepest thanks for officiating our wedding ceremony on July 2nd.
 It was absolutely wonderful and completely blew us and our guests away.
 We have family members asking for the typed transcript so they can read about the Guiducci name.
 Your ceremony sparked many people to dive more into the history of the Guiducci name and we are looking forward to learning more about them. 😊

 We can’t thank you enough for such a memorable ceremony.
 Thank you again!

 Sara and Paul’s biggest commitment so far was getting a baby pug together.
-They love their pug so much, and they said, ‘ it might seem to others that we are maybe a little too overprotective and loving when it comes to our pug.‘ We met their pug on skype and the love was overwhelming, so we knew we had to include something in the ceremony script:
+They love their pug so much!
+They told us, ‘ it might seem to others that we are maybe a little too overprotective and loving when it comes to our pug.‘ We met their pug on skype and the love was overwhelming, so we knew we had to include something in the ceremony script about it:

 The road to this day began the old-fashioned way with drinking and dancing and a love letter, which led to Paul’s romantic proposal on the beach in and now their biggest commitment: a pug.

 I didn’t really know what a pug was, so I googled it and I discovered some interesting facts that helped me understand a lot about Sara and Paul – dogs are like their owners and vice versa, right?

 1. Pugs want to be with you all the time, wherever you are.